Why Can't We Be Friends? (song): Smash Mouth version

-American pop rock band Smash Mouth covered the song on their debut album, Fush Yu Mang, and released it as the album's third single in January 1998.
+American pop rock band Smash Mouth covered the song on their debut album, Fush Yu Mang (1997), and released it as the album's third single in January 1998 by Interscope Records.

 Critical reception

-Larry Flick from Billboard wrote, "Hot on the heels of 'Walkin' On The Sun' comes a wonderfully festive, anthemic rendition of War's pop/R&B chestnut.
+Larry Flick from Billboard magazine wrote, "Hot on the heels of 'Walkin' On The Sun' comes a wonderfully festive, anthemic rendition of War's pop/R&B chestnut.
 The song's original funk-flavored arrangement proves perfectly accessible to Smash mouth's pop/ska style.
 The heartfelt 'let's get along' tone of the lyrics remains as relevant as ever to today's social and political climate, and the band's rousing approach makes the message all the more user-friendly to the pop masses.
 Another sure-fire multi-format hit from the album Fush Yu Mang."